 Why are those 10% successful?
 Because they have positioned themselves as the names that people instantly think of when they want to buy a particular product online.

-A great brand can’t fix a broken business model- but if all the brand touchpoints and promises align throughout the customers experience – from initial contact to service/product delivery and into aftersales care too (if needed).
-Then the customer will have a favourable emotional reaction to the brand.
-Which means they are likely to return as a customer and to refer others too.
+A great brand can’t fix a broken business model.
+If all the brand touchpoints and promises align throughout the customer experience – from initial contact to service/product delivery and into aftersales care, then the customer will have a favourable emotional reaction to the brand.
+They are likely to return as a customer and to refer others too.

-I have a quote I love to use out of context that explains this.
-Maya Angelou, the famous author and activist said “People with forget what you said, they will forget what you did, but they will never forget how you made them feel”.
-Although she was talking about being a decent human being that quote sums up branding in a nutshell.
+I have a quote I love to use that explains this.
+Maya Angelou, the famous author and activist, said “People will forget what you said, they will forget what you did, but they will never forget how you made them feel”.
+Although she was talking about being a decent human being, that quote sums up branding in a nutshell.

 Think about it.
-Most people can name a relative, teacher or maybe a youth worker, who was important to them growing up.
-Someone how gave them time, instilled confidence, helped them to grow and to become ‘them’.
-I know I had several people at different times in my life who played that role for me.
+Most people can name a relative, family friend or teacher who was important to them growing up.
+Someone who gave them time, instilled confidence, helped them to grow and to become ‘them’.
+I know I had several people at different times in my life who played that role in helping me figure out who I was and what sort of person I wanted to be.

-I can’t recall specific conversations.
-I rarely recall their actions.
-But I do know they created a safe-place and the encounters left me feeling better.
+I can’t recall many actual conversations.
+I rarely recall their specific actions.
+But I do know that they made me feel secure.
+They created a safe-place to explore and discuss things – and know these encounters left an impact on me.
 I have warm feelings towards those people.
-Sure, we had disagreement at times.
-Sometimes they didn’t do what I thought they should (and visa-versa I’m sure) but the overwhelming connection and positive feelings remain and one of the key factors to that is that they were there.
+Sure, we had disagreements at times.
+They didn’t always do what I thought they should (and visa-versa I’m sure), but the overwhelming connection and positive feelings remain.
+And one of the key factors to that is that they were there.
 They showed up – and they were consistent when they showed up.
 By that I mean, I knew what I was going to get.
 They didn’t behave irrationally, nor pander to my whims either.
+This is true of brands too.

-It’s well documented that consumers need to have at least 6-7 contacts with a brand before fully registering it?
+It’s well documented that consumers need to have at least 6-7 contacts with a brand before fully register it?
 Other research has suggested that people need 7-8 contacts with a brand before they will consider doing business with the company.
-Showing up and being consistent is the start of the process.
+So showing up and being consistent is just the start of the process.

 Showing up and then getting noticed are two primary pillars of effective brand building.

-Once noticed, people become familiar; familiarity instills trust, and trust should translate to sales.
+Once noticed, people become familiar; familiarity instils trust, and trust translates to sales.

-Once they buy, and you deliver on your promises, that Know, Like and Trust is cemented.
+Once they buy, and you deliver on your promises, then that Know, Like and Trust is cemented.
 You have a happy customer.
-Repeat that transaction and happy customers can quickly become loyal fans.
+Once repeat a few times that happy customer can quickly become a loyal fan.
 Loyal fans are happy to speak about you and bring referral business.
 Which is good news for any company.
 Sounds simple, right!

 The decision process

-Many people talk about a logo as a brand.
-I understand why but nothing is further from the truth.
+Many people talk about the logo as the brand.
+I understand why the two get confused, but nothing is further from the truth.

 Your logo is key to the recognition and recall of your brand.
-‘Like’ then comes from connecting with the target audience and presenting yourself authentically to that audience – and ‘trust’ is built by honest interactions and delivering on your promises.
+‘Like’ then comes from connecting with the target audience and presenting yourself authentically – and ‘trust’ is built by honest interactions and consistently delivering on your promises.

 Use transparency to your advantage

 A highly powerful strategy for getting noticed in any crowded market is transparency.
-Cosumers don’t trust businesses that are inauthentic, nor brands that aren’t transparent.
+Consumers don’t trust businesses that are inauthentic, nor brands that aren’t transparent.

-In our world where fact-checking can be done in seconds, authenicity and transparency are key, and are only becoming more important with each new generation of consumers.
-A recent Accenture Strategy survey showed – “66% of consumers think transparency is one of the most attractive qualities in a brand”.
+In our world where fact-checking can be done in seconds, authenticity and transparency are key.
+And they are only becoming more important with each new generation of consumers.
+An Accenture Strategy survey showed “66% of consumers think transparency is one of the most attractive qualities in a brand”.

 94% of Millennials say they want to make a difference in the world through their work and they expect brands to feel the same.

-What do people care about that they are looking for transparency on:
+What are the type of things people are looking for transparency on:

 • How do you treat your employees?